MeetMulik/REST-Signup-Login/README.md

 ## Introduction

-Briefly describe your API and its purpose.
+A simple RESTful API built using Node.js, MongoDB, Express, and JWT for user authentication and management.

 ## Features